 Philosophy of Education

 Education is a cornerstone of our society.
-The process of acquiring new knowledge and applying that knowledge to new applications has led to the realization of countless goals throughout history.
-It has become a staple of mankind to seek out knowledge and information with the goal of using the power found within to create a better life for self and others.
+The process of acquiring new knowledge and applying that knowledge to new applications has led to the realization of countless goals and advancements throughout history.
+It has become a staple of mankind to seek out knowledge and information with for the purpose of using the power found within to create a better life for self and others.
 Since the beginning of time, education has driven us through attempts to better ourselves and our surroundings.
 Throughout 21st century classrooms, it is still that concept that drives our teaching.
 We, educators, are community builders; communities built upon continuous improvement and based on the proposition that we can and will make a difference.

 Educators have the unique and remarkable ability to make impacts on the decision makers of the future, our students.
 We all have a vested interest in teaching others to develop the skills necessary to receive, breakdown, and analyze new information, to problem solve, to invent and apply new technologies to existing and future problems.
 We as educators, as mentors ushering these future leaders, must assist students in realizing their goals and link those goals across communities.
 We must be dedicated to student learning and well-being.
 We must understand our role in the community and in the achievement of the greater good.
 Throughout my career, I have sought to do just that.
-I have approached every encounter, whether it be a student, parent, colleague, or superior, with the goal of building positive relationships that further the goal of education and promotion of the general welfare.
+I have approached every encounter, whether it be a student, parent, colleague, or supervisor with the goal of building positive relationships that further the goal of education and promotion of the general welfare.

 21st-century communities are demanding and challenging.
 Industries are utilizing new technologies.
 More than ever, the world is at our fingertips.
-Learners in the 21st-century must not only possess the skills necessary to meet and surpass the demands of industries but also to understand the values and morals that drive communities.
+Learners in this age must not only possess the skills necessary to meet and surpass the demands of industries but also to understand the values and morals that drive communities.
 The capabilities of our society afford endless opportunities for our students.
 To be truly successful in education, we must teach our students the skills necessary to be productive members of society, to be both knowledgeable of the concepts that drive various fields and to be responsible with the power found in that knowledge.
 The lessons of the past have very much shaped our present but it is the innovation of the present that determines our future.